 The third stage of international strategic planning is indicated as appropriate in the action plan submitted at the time of the export diagnosis.
 This will determine whether or not your product requires a standard or certification before being exported.

-In the context of an export to Europe,the European regulation is so complex that there is a good chance that you will not escape problems …
+In the context of an export to Europe, European regulations are so complex that there is a good chance that you will not escape them …

 Europe or the country of standards …

-European law, which we know in particular (I have a master’s degree in law from the University of Bordeaux) requires thatimported goods meet the technical, safety and labelling requirements as defined by EU law.
+European law, which we are particularly familiar with (I have a master’s degree in law from the University of Bordeaux) requires that imported goods meet technical, safety and labeling requirements as defined by European legislation.
 Before you can reach Europe, your goods must meet EU requirements for the protection of human and animal health, the environment and consumer rights.